 Template declaration form and register

-Collect the details of governors' interests using our template form:
+If you don't want to use GovernorHub, collect the details of governors' interests using our template form:

 Use our template to help you publish your register on your website:

 All governors, including the headteacher and any associate members, must declare their interests.
 If your associate members have voting rights on any committees, state these.

 If you’re on an interim executive board, these requirements apply to you as you’re standing in the place of governing board.
 Our expert Keith Clover, told us this.

 Where people don't have any interests, it's up to you to decide how to address this on the register.
 You could list every governor and say they have no interests.
 Or, state that "all parties have declared interests, including where they have none.
 All interests that exist have been recorded on the register".
 Forbes Solicitors gave us this advice.